Laser (dinghy): History

-In 1967, Ian Bruce and his friend Bruce Kirby was working as industrial designers in Montreal.
-Ian realised that the cost of regatta sailing was beyond most people including himself.
-He decided to form a company called Performance Sailcraft and build inexpensive International 14 boat using Ian's boat as a mold.
-However, after two years of work there was no success due to sophisticated and expensive design.
+In the 1967, Ian Bruce won International 14 World Championship sailing on a Mark III boat designed by Bruce Kirby and built by Ian himself.
+After the regatta, Ian realised that the cost of regatta sailing was beyond the reach of most people, including himself.
+He started a side business called Performance Sailcraft in an attempt to produce a lower-cost International 14 using his championship-winning hull as a mold.
+However, after two years, and around 100 boats produced, the boat was still too expensive due to its sophisticated design.